QuadTorq technology - the

 throughout the whole range of movement.

-Low-range notch settings
+Low-range pin settings

 Here the increase in effective load from start